Serena Williams could face Maria Sharapova in fourth round at French Open 2018

 Williams, a three-time French Open champion, is playing in her first major since giving birth to her daughter in September.
 Ranked No. 453, Williams entered Roland Garros under the WTA’s protected ranking rule but has not been granted a seed by organizers.

 Top-ranked Simona Halep will open against Alison Riske, and defending champion Jelena Ostapenko will take on Kateryna Kozlova of Ukraine.
+The tournament starts on Sunday.

+In the men’s draw, 10-time champion and overwhelming favorite Rafael Nadal will open against Alexandr Dolgopolov.

+Nadal is arriving in Paris on the back of another impressive clay-court season.
+He is 19-1 on his favorite surface, having lost just one match in the Madrid Open quarterfinals this month against Dominic Thiem.

 Williams sisters to team up in doubles